koenverburg/cloudfiles/k3s/readme.md

 12. Let's deploy the admin role by running the following command `kubectl create -f dashboard.admin-user.yml -f dashboard.admin-user-role.yml`

-> moar info can be found here `https://rancher.com/docs/k3s/latest/en/installation/kube-dashboard/#dashboard-rbac-configuration`
+> moar info can be found [here](https://rancher.com/docs/k3s/latest/en/installation/kube-dashboard/#dashboard-rbac-configuration)

 13. Obtain the Bearer Token
 On unix `kubectl -n kubernetes-dashboard describe secret admin-user-token | grep ^token` On windows `kubectl -n kubernetes-dashboard describe secret admin-user-token`
-14. Open this url on your browser [http://localhost:8001/api/v1/namespaces/kubernetes-dashboard/services/https:kubernetes-dashboard:/proxy/](kubernetes-dashboard)
+14. Open this url on your browser [kubernetes-dashboard](http://localhost:8001/api/v1/namespaces/kubernetes-dashboard/services/https:kubernetes-dashboard:/proxy/)

 15. At this point we have a cluster up and running but we dont have any pods running, Let's create a test deployment.
 Here we will use a simple nginx image.